Garmin nuvi 260 review

 The Garmin nuvi 260 is the nicest of Garmin's budget-line nuvi 200 series.
-This is a basic, no frills unit, but it has Garmin's intuitive interface and something the other 200 series units don't -- the ability to call out street names.
-That way you'll get "turn left on Highway 128 in 200 feet", rather than just "turn left in 200 feet."
+This is a basic, no frills unit, but it has Garmin's intuitive interface and something the other 200 series units don't have -- the ability to call out street names.
+That way you'll get "drive one-half mile, then turn left on Oak Street," instead of just "drive one-half mile, then turn left."
 Other than that, it's identical to the nuvi 250.
 Both units have a 3.5" color touch screen, six million points of interest (POIs), and preloaded maps of the U.S. and Canada.
 The nuvi 260W has the same feature set as the 260, but adds a wider, 4.3" screen.

 Compare prices on the Garmin nuvi 260